Double Vision Symptoms, Causes, and Treatment

 Voluntary Diplopia: Many of us have intentionally induced double vision, for example by viewing stereograms (optical illusions of depth that are created from a flat, two-dimensional image).

-Depending on the underlying condition and whether it is due to a structural or functional problem, you may suffer from one of the four types of diplopia.
+Depending on the underlying condition and whether it is due to a structural or functional problem, you may suffer from one of these four types of diplopia.
 The best way to determine this is to consult with your eye care provider.

 What is Convergence Insufficiency?